 - Kent has plenty of beaches to discover, including wild Blue Flag beaches on the Isle of Sheppey and sandy Botany Bay

-- Leeds Castle is 25 minutes' drive
+- Leeds Castle is a 25-minute drive

 - Walk the North Downs Way for long views, picturesque villages and country pubs

-- Book a treatment or a massage
+- Book a treatment or a massage in the wellness room

 - Sit out by your hut or cottage by the fire pit for an evening, toast marshmallows, and revel in those big skies